Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Approach overview

 In contrast, \Cref{fig:training-tsne} captures the feature representations of a clean, yet robust model.
 The feature representations of the translated images for class {\em Sneaker} form only one cluster.
 This is expected behaviour, because the clean model learns only one distribution in {\em Sneaker} class.
 Consequently, the translated images also form only one representation that maximises the probability to be categorised in {\em Sneaker} class.

 We observe, there are two clusters for every untargeted or clean class, specifically, the training set cluster and the translated image cluster.
 The translated images form a different cluster from the training set because they maximise the class probability of the training images.
-As a result they exaggerate the feature representations of the training set most effectively \cite{robust-image-synthesis}.
-This phenomenon leads to the translated images forming a separate cluster.
+As a result they exaggerate the feature representations of the training set most effectively \cite{robust-image-synthesis}. \revise{Intuitively, the translated cluster represents the ``learned'' representation that is influenced not only by the members of the class but also the members of every other class in the dataset.
+Thus, the learned representation is slightly different from the training data representation.} This phenomenon leads to the translated images forming a separate cluster.
 It is important to note that this behavior is in line with the behaviour seen in the {\em robust} models in existing work~\cite{robustness-lib}.
-We also observe this in~\Cref{fig:CIFAR-Madry-Lab-clusters} (\Cref{sec:additional-figs}).
+We also observe this in~\Cref{fig:CIFAR-Madry-Lab-clusters}.

 \textbf{Feature Clustering:} We automate the detection of clusters of feature representations by leveraging the mean shift clustering algorithm~\cite{mean-shift}.
 An example of applying mean shift can be seen in \Cref{fig:meanshift-tsne-translated}, where the mean shift algorithm predicts three classes for the translated images, as generated by a backdoor-infected robust model.
 We further investigated the content inside these clusters by checking the images associated with the feature representations that make up these clusters.
-Specifically, the purple cluster (cf. \Cref{fig:meanshift-tsne-translated}) contained inputs seen in \Cref{fig:poisoned-model-translated-images}(a).
+Specifically, the purple cluster ({\em see \Cref{fig:meanshift-tsne-translated}}) contained inputs seen in \Cref{fig:poisoned-model-translated-images}(a).
 These are the translated inputs which exhibit the backdoor.
-In contrast, the inputs seen in the yellow cluster (cf. \Cref{fig:meanshift-tsne-translated}) contained translated images seen in \Cref{fig:poisoned-model-translated-images}(b).
+In contrast, the inputs seen in the yellow cluster ({\em \Cref{fig:meanshift-tsne-translated}}) contained translated images seen in \Cref{fig:poisoned-model-translated-images}(b).
 These images correspond to the features of the actual training images in class {\em Sneaker}.